Embark-Software-Video/Recluta/README.md

 This app was originally going to be a resume builder but we have pivoted to an Application Readiness Platform

-Below is the prompt that convinced me to pivot.
+Below is the prompt response that convinced me to pivot.

 - The Core Problem You Should Solve
 People don't need to apply to MORE jobs.
 They need to know WHICH jobs they can actually win.